lukakralj/GpioManager_App/README.md

 User needs to log in in order to use the app, which prevents anyone else from messing with your DB's GPIOs.
 After that you can see the connected components, edit them, and also register new ones.

+You can login from different devices as many times as you want.
+The information about components will be updated in real time on all of the devices for all the users logged in as soon as the changes occur.

 # Requirements
 The target API is 26, however, for the purposes of testing I tried using a phone with an API version 24 and everything worked fine.
 Should you wish to change the minimum Sdk version, change it in App's build.gradle file and re-sync the project.